vishal-240/WiDS-RL-submissions/README.md

 # WIDS-2024-Can-Computers-Think

-This Winter in Data Science Project under the Analytics Club, IIT Bombay is being mentored by Nirav Bhattad (@Nirraaav) and me
+This Winter in Data Science Project under the Analytics Club, IIT Bombay is being mentored by [Nirav Bhattad](https://github.com/Nirraaav) and me

 ## Contents